 - Hidden toxins in cleaning products?

-- Worst toxic offenders commonly found in household cleaning products.
+- The worst toxic offenders commonly found in household cleaning products.

 - Why use homemade cleaning products?